 - Bojuco Caro (Princess Vine)

 - Marabeli (Securidaca virgata)

 How is Mama Juana made?

 The bark and herb mixture soaked with dark rum (40% Proof or 20% alcohol) or red wine and in some cases a ma combination both.
 The herbs and bark soak in this for several weeks, and the liquid is removed, and honey, fresh rum and red wine are added again.
 There is a debate as to how many times the mixture is reused some say indefinitely, others ten years, others more specific from 2 – 6 times.
 The more times the herbs and bark are soaked in the alcohol and honey mixture, the less bitter the mixture tastes.
 Some versions include ginger, cinnamon and vanilla; there is no right or wrong recipe.

 Mama Juana is named after the English word Demijohn and from the French Dame Jeanne (lady Jane) (Source: Wikipedia.org) which refers to the large bottle with a narrow neck.
 Vendors in the Dominican told us it was named because of it being an aphrodisiac and the short form for “Mama do you wanna?”

 Mama Juana – Dangers, What Tourists need to know?

-Variations - when buying the concoction be sure you are buying it from a reputable salesman, in a sealed bottle.
-Some of the vendors on your resort’s beach have variations with dangerous barks and in some cases shellfish which tourists have complained of side effects or reactions to.
-Be sure you are buying your mamajuana from a hotel store or souvenir shop to ensure you are getting the properly packaged version.
-The bottle to the left was a home-grown mixture I had on an excursion to Saona Island and I have no clue what was in it.
-A scary thought now especially since I was looped from one shot!
+Variations – when buying the concoction be sure you are buying it from a reputable souvenir store or distillery, in a sealed bottle.
+Some of the vendors on your resort’s beach have home-made variations with dangerous barks and in some cases shellfish.
+Be sure you are buying your mamajuana from a hotel store or souvenir shop to ensure you are getting the adequately packaged version.
+The bottle to the left was a home-grown mixture I had on an excursion to Saona Island, and I have no clue what was in it.
+A scary thought now especially since it affected me so fast and I was quite hammered with just one shot!